EOEPCA/deployment-guide/docs/prerequisites/crossplane.md

 ### Minio Provider

 !!! tip
     For convenience we reuse the `minio-secret` that is provisioned as part of the [Workspace BB](../building-blocks/workspace.md) deployment.
-This secret supplies the credentals for the MinIO API.
+This secret supplies the credentials for the MinIO API.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/EOEPCA/deployment-guide/refs/heads/main/docs/prerequisites/crossplane/provider-config-minio.yaml